top of page

 We meet rain or shine!
 We require that children come dressed appropriately to ensure comfort and safety.

 That being said, if it is a high wind day (20mph or higher) we will cancel class for the day due to the risk of falling branches.
-A combination of wind and rain is more dangerous than just wind alone, thus the range.
+A combination of wind and rain is more dangerous than just wind alone and safety is our top priority.
 If the area is experiencing flooding or power outages we will cancel class for the day.

 We believe in the motto: There is no such thing as bad weather, only inappropriate clothing choices.
 We make sure that everyone is dressed appropriately for the wet weather.
 We will provide suggestions for rain gear if needed.
 Rainy days can be the best days!
 Puddles abound and streams flow, while worms and salamanders creep out of their usual places.